nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * **[Tutorial 2 - Adding a new Command]({{ url_ab3_fork_website }}/tutorials/AddRemark.html)**
     * If you are an experienced programmer, you can add a different command than the one given in the tutorial.
     * **Submission:** Do your changes in a branch named `tutorial-adding-command`, push to your fork, and create a PR from your fork to your team's repo.
 You may close the PR soon after.
       * FAQ: Do we have to write/update test cases too?<br>
         A: Not a strict requirement, but given the purpose of this tutorial is to learn the code base, it's ideal if you do.
 It will familiarize you with the existing testing infrastructure.
 Otherwise, you can run into difficulties when you are writing test cases for your own features later.
   * [Tutorial 3 - Removing a field from an entity]({{ url_ab3_fork_website }}/tutorials/RemovingFields.html)
     * This tutorial is optional to do, but **at least give it a quick read**.
     * Submission: not required.
-* The PRs created for tutorials need not be merged, unless the changes are actually in line with your project idea.
-* For reference, given below is the workflow you should follow when merging code in your tP:

-{{ embed_topic("appendixE-gitHub.md#workflow", "Admin " + icon_embedding + " Appendix E(extract): **Workflow**", "1", indent="1") }}
 </div>
 {#====================================================================================================================#}
 <span id="heading_conceptualize_first_version">{{ icon_team }} Conceptualize the MVP version</span>